axel358/cinnamon-webview/README.md

-# cinnamon-webview
+# Cinnamon WebView
-A Cinnamon applet to display web pages
+An applet to display web pages

+## Usage
+- Run the install.sh script
+- Right click on the panel and select Applets
+- Add the Appletto the panel by selecting it and clicking on the bottom + button